guidogz/RADIO/docs/14UsingRADIO.rst

-Supplementary Material B:  Practical Guide - Using RADIO.py
+Supplementary Material B - Guide to Using RADIO.py
 ===================================